Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - `REACT_APP_API_BASE_URL` (optional): override API base (default: `https://api.fxlabsprime.com`).
 - `REACT_APP_API_TOKEN` (optional): if set, sent as `X-API-Key` header for `/api/ohlc` requests.

+## Developer Notes: `getInitialBarsForTimeframe` memoization

+- In `src/components/widget/components/UnifiedChart.jsx`, `getInitialBarsForTimeframe` is created via `useMemo` to provide a stable function reference across renders and returns a fixed value of `300`.
+- This stability allows it to be safely listed in `useEffect` dependencies without causing unnecessary effect re-runs, and keeps ESLint's `react-hooks/exhaustive-deps` satisfied (see the effect dependency in the same file).
+- An equivalent, more idiomatic alternative would be `useCallback`: `const getInitialBarsForTimeframe = useCallback(() => 300, [])`.